What Happens to Your License When You Get a Second DUI

 Arizona is one of few states that impose the same license suspension period, 90 days, regardless of the number of DUI convictions.
 New York imposes a six-month suspension on drivers convicted of second or third DUIs and Nebraska and Montana take the same approach with repeat offenders, requiring a one-year suspension period.
 In New Mexico, things are not as clear-cut for individuals convicted of a second DUI because the suspension period varies based on the circumstances.

 Connecticut, Georgia, New Hampshire, and Virginia take a hard line with two-time DUI offenders, imposing a three-year driver license suspension or revocation.
-Drivers in these states who are charged with DUI should seriously consider retaining attorneys to help them fight the charges.
+Drivers in these states who are charged with 2nd offense DUI should seriously consider retaining attorneys to help them fight the charges.
 In fact, anyone arrested for DUI would benefit from hiring a DUI lawyer.
 Expert DUI attorney free legal advice online lets people which mistakes are commonly made during DUI arrests and uses these to create a strong defense.

-Taking action is the only way to avoid losing the license due to DUI conviction.
-A visit to FightDUICharges.com to request a free DUI arrest evaluation will get the ball rolling in knowing what the best 2nd DUI defense is to save your license before a administrative license hearing happens.
-After a free online review with a top lawyer with knowledge of state DUI laws, an individual charged with DUI will be better positioned to fight the charge and avoid losing a driver license to a mandatory suspension period of a year or longer.
+Taking action is the only way to avoid losing the license due to second offense DUI, DWI conviction in August 2023.
+Utilizing a free DUI arrest review will get the ball rolling in knowing what the best 2nd DUI defense is to save your license before a administrative license hearing happens.
+After a free online review with a top lawyer with knowledge of state and local DUI laws, an individual charged with a 2nd DUI will be better positioned to fight a case and avoid losing a driver license to a mandatory suspension period of a year or longer.

 Taryn J. White is a legal research specialist and DUI law news reporter.
 Her current accomplishments include helping those facing any driving under the influence arrest charges, get free online assistance in learning how to fight a DUI case for the best possible outcome.